Farzanapa25/MOVIE-SEARCH-APP/README.md

 # Usage
 -Type a movie title in the search bar to get results.

-- Click on any movie to see full details (plot, genre, rating).
+-Click on any movie to see full details (plot, genre, rating).

-- Add movies to your Favorites list.
+-Add movies to your Favorites list.

-- Enjoy browsing in a clean, cinematic interface.
+-Enjoy browsing in a clean, cinematic interface.